 Our guide also agreed on there being a face in the lava and took some photos to show to the guys at the office ;)

-As we carried on walking through the lava field we came across this almost creepy looking lava formation - to me it looked like a skull which had been covered with semiliquid lava.
+As we carried on walking through the lava field we came across this almost creepy looking lava formation - to me, it looked like a skull that had been covered with semiliquid lava.
 It reminded me of photos I have seen from Pompei.

 The explosion crater, or maar as it is also called, is filled with a lake, which in still weather is beautifully aquamarine in colour.
 If you look up one of my Mývatn travel blogs you will see a photo of the aquamarine lake.
 When it is windy the lake is royal blue in colour as you see in my photo above.